It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 And you’d be paying way too much money for your curcumin.

-Regarding my curcumin supplement review
+Regarding my turmeric supplement review

 My criteria for selecting the 3 “typical” turmeric curcumin supplements (the ones with black pepper extract) was pretty simple: